 Wednesday 30th August, Session 4 (16:50 – 18:30), Read Lecture Theatre, Sherfield/SALC Building

-On Wednesday 30th August, PUrSI team members Joe Painter and Colin McFarlane will participate in a roundtable discussion on the nature of urban transformation at the RGS-IBG Annual International Conference.
+On Wednesday 30th August, PUrSI team members Joe Painter and Colin McFarlane participated in a roundtable discussion on the nature of urban transformation at the RGS-IBG Annual International Conference.

-The session will be chaired by Joe Painter and begin with an introduction to the Urban Transformations network by Michael Keith.
-Panellists will then be invited to address the following questions, before moving to an open discussion:
+The session was chaired by Joe Painter and began with an introduction to the Urban Transformations network by Michael Keith.
+Panellists were then invited to address the following questions, before moving to an open discussion:

 • How do you understand ‘urban transformation’?

 • What does it mean to transform a city?
 To transform urban space?

 • Cities are constantly changing: is there a difference between routine, continuous urban change and more fundamental or far-reaching ‘transformation’?
 If so, is that related to the speed of change?
 Its causes?
 Its impacts?
 Something else?

 • What different modes of urban transformation are evident in your research?